nickgerace/nickgerace.dev/_posts/2020-06-07-action-and-experience.md

 ---

 I primarily talk about software, hobbies, and my general interests on this site.
-However, we all need to help keep the conversation moving.
+However, we all need to keep the conversation moving.
-Specifically, people who look like me need to help keep the conversation moving.
+Specifically, people who look like me need to keep the conversation moving.

 The protests following George Floyd's murder need to result in actual change, not trendy profile pictures that fall out of public interest.
 Fortunately, I believe many fellow software engineers, and their employers, feel the same way.